CodeHarrington/Project-1/README.md

 * I would like to build and maintain relationships with potential and current Referees.

 ### As a new customer:
-* I wish to find information on what Refreeing is all about and how to get more information.
+* I wish to find information on what Refereeing is all about and how to get more information.
 * I would like to see the benefits of Joining.
-* I want to know how to get involved the Refreeing World.
+* I want to know how to get involved the Refereeing World.
 * I want to find out the social aspect of the club.

 ### As a returning customer: